Well, 'twas 'bout time for another U.S. war and global meltdown anyway

 Yet the granddaddy of Israel's tartuffery is its fanatical intolerance of any Middle East nation's development, even potential or merely suspected development, of a nuclear bomb — addendum of false piety; Israel excludes itself.
 The region's lone superpower possesses at least 90 plutonium-based nuclear warheads and enough split-able atoms to build hundreds more.
 With that big stick and oodles of U.S. armaments it has carried out "preventive" strikes on Iraq, Syria and, before now, Iran.

-Although Israel has more nuclear warheads than North Korea — a principal yet unbombed-and-unbothered U.S. bogeyman (pre-Trump love) because of its radioactivity — and even if Bibi appears to be as unhinged as Mr. Kim, the latter at least refrains from engaging perpetual campaigns of mass murder, calculated collective starvation, wholesale material destruction, forcible relocations and illegal quarantines against his contiguous neighbor.
+While Israel has more nuclear warheads than North Korea — a principal yet unbombed and unbothered (unlike Iran) U.S. bogeyman (pre-Trump love) because of its radioactivity —Bibi and Mr. Kim are at parity in being unhinged.
+But at least the latter refrains from his counterpart's perpetual campaigns of mass murder, calculated collective starvation, wholesale material destruction, forcible relocations and illegal quarantines against his contiguous neighbor.

 Such are the grotesque acts of guardian America's contemptible ward — likewise impossibly incorrigible since its 1948 birth and immediate adoption by a U.S. president against the vigorous opposition of his most knowledgable foreign policy advisers.
 Surrounding America's present debacle centered on the regional issue of nuclear weaponry is a telling instance of 20-year-old Israel's insufferability (and parental promiscuousness).